tsunami0x/email-automation/README.md

-# email-automation
+# gmail-automation
-simple python script for email-automation, extract data from an excel-sheet (email, name columns) and apply email-automation on it
+simple python script for gmail-automation, extract data from an excel-sheet (email, name columns) and apply email-automation on it
 # installation:
 ```
 pip install pandas